docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 :::

-:::can't stat
+:::tip can't stat

 If you are running rootless docker and build process gives can't stat error, you may try removing old images.
-[This issue](https://github.com/docker/for-linux/issues/380) may be relevant.
+For more information, reading [this issue](https://github.com/docker/for-linux/issues/380) may be relevant.

 :::